meeshkan/http-types/README.md

 Having a simple format that can be created from and processed in a variety of programming languages helps out with that.

 # Libraries
-For most use cases you can use one of the below libraries to read and write HTTP exchanges in the HTTP Types format and do not need to about the details of the JSON format.
+For most use cases you can use one of the below libraries to read and write HTTP exchanges in the http-types format and do not need to about the details of the JSON format.

 Don't see your language of choice here?
 If you write your own and [tell us about it](https://github.com/Meeshkan/http-types/issues/new) we'll add it to this list: